turingaicloud/quickstart/README.md

 ### Job Configuration
 #### TUXIV.CONF

-You can use `tcloud init` to initialize the job configuration. `tcloud init` will create a template configuration file named `tuxiv.conf` .
+You can use `tcloud init` to pull the latest cluster configurations from remote.
 There are four parts in `tuxiv.conf`, config different parts of job submission.
 Noted that `tuxiv.conf` follows the yaml format.

 + Entrypoint